paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_6)=
 ## Combined approach

-The discussion of statistical methods and Physics of Failure so far has focused on the application of each of them as a standalone method, making use of probabilistic failure mechanisms modelling *or* statistical data on observed failures.
+The discussion of statistical methods and Physics of Failure so far has focused on the application of each of them as a standalone method, making use of probabilistic {term}`failure mechanisms <Failure mechanism>` modelling *or* statistical data on observed failures.
 Both methods have their strengths and limitations and can sometimes be difficult to apply in a specific context.

-The basic idea of the combined approach is to make use of all available information, combining suitable failure data with Physics of Failure modelling to derive models that are backed both by the available statistics and by the consideration of the driving failure mechanisms and the associated contributing factors.
+The basic idea of the combined approach is to make use of all available information, combining suitable failure data with Physics of Failure modelling to derive models that are backed both by the available statistics and by the consideration of the driving {term}`failure mechanisms <Failure mechanism>` and the associated contributing factors.
 Two different approaches are distinguished in this handbook:

 -   Bayesian updating of Physics of Failure models, using relevant failure data